mishushakov/dialogflow-web-v2/README.md

 Open your cloned folder.
 Then, using your favorite package manager run `dev` command

-Example using npm
+Using npm

 `npm run dev`

-Example using yarn
+Using yarn

 `yarn dev`

 When you done these steps, your default browser should open and redirect you to `localhost:8080`.
 If the port 8080 is already in use, you can give an `port` argument to connect at specified port

-Example using npm
+Using npm

 `npm run dev --port 9090`

-Example using yarn
+Using yarn

 `yarn dev --port 9090`